bips-hb/ConNIS_results/README.md

-## Simulation study based on synthetic data
+## Run simulation study based on synthetic data

 The default values for the simulation study are described in Hanke et al., 2025.
 To (re-)run the simulation study `simulations.R` needs to be called.
 It sets the parameters of the simulation study and the number of workers for the parallel computation using `parLapply` and than calls three types of scripts within loops over the different parameters: